cheomanigua/webdevdocs/content/devops/ansible.md

 ```

 TODO:

-1. How to select a standard SDD disk and source image boot disk
+1. How to select a source image boot disk
 2. Allow http and https traffic
 3. How to select IP Network Tier (Premium, Standard, etc)